samrodd/ai-ml-projects/naive-bayes-classifier/README.md

 Feature 1: .30154734233361247
 Feature 2: 2.3649610024662255

+The code uses sklearn's train_test_split function to train the dataset and naive_bayes to import the Gaussian Naive Bayes classifier.

 About:
 Naive Bayes is a classifier algorithm that assumes each pair of features being classified is independent of each other.